Cleg83/what-word-am-i/README.md

 * Expanded dictionary integration to allow WWAMI to be played in other languages.

+* Replace alerts and confirms with modals for a more modern user experience.

 * Additional Accessibility Features: Continuous improvements to make the game more accessible to users with various disabilities.

 ### Summary